DanielMM161/DanielMM161/README.md

 ### Hi there, I'm Daniel 👋
-A Software Developer focus in Mobile Development.
-In love with Android/Kotlin ❤
+Software developer with experience in programming with a preference for backend development.
+I'm passionate about creating software products using a variety of technologies, from web to native mobile and REST API.

 **👨‍💻 About me**

-- 💼 I'm currently searching for a Android Developer or Mobile Development Position
+- 💼 I'm currently searching for a Fullstack, Backend or Frontend Position

-- ❤️ I love writing Kotlin
+- ❤️ I love writing in C#, TypeScript and Kotlin

 - 💬 Ask me about anything [here](mailto:mmarquezdaniel@outlook.es)

-- 🚀  I'm diving into in Android Jetpack Compose and learning Flutter
+- 🚀  I'm diving into .Net

-- ✈️ My goal for my next project is create my own backend

 ## :speech_balloon: Contact me!